sevagh/go-sort/README.md

 Parts of PdqSort implemented:

-1. Check partitions that are bad and do swaps to fix them (swaps taken from the [Rust pdqsort implementation](https://docs.rs/pdqsort/0.1.0/src/pdqsort/lib.rs.html#427))
+1. Check partitions that are bad and do swaps to fix them (swaps taken from the

 Results for PdqSort2 were expectedly disappointing.
 Some gains, some losses, given my amateurish modifications on top of Go's standard, optimized quicksort.
 Same goes for PdqSort3 vs. QuickSort3, where the random pivot selection seems to be good enough to not benefit from the addition of partition busting.